DMVis/DMVis/documentation/utils/styleUtils.md

 const styleUtil = new StyleUtils(styleOptions);
 ```

-In the example above, the `StyleUtils` class is instantiated with custom options for the font family, primary color, focus color, and color set.
+In the example above, the `StyleUtils` class is instantiated with custom options for the font family, primary colour, focus colour, and colour set.

 ## Methods

 ### `generateColors`

-The `generateColors` method generates an array of colors based on the specified color set and number of colors.
+The `generateColors` method generates an array of colours based on the specified colour set and a number of colours.
 It updates the `colorScheme` and `colorSchemeDark` properties of the class.

 Parameters

-- `colorSet`: The identifier for a color set (e.g., from ColorBrewer).
-Or a data type (e.g., 'qualitative', 'sequential', 'diverging') to generate a color set.
+- `colorSet`: The identifier for a colour set (e.g., from ColorBrewer).
+Or a data type (e.g., 'qualitative', 'sequential', 'diverging') to generate a colour set.
-- `numColors`: The number of colors to generate from the set.
+- `numColors`: The number of colours to generate from the set.

-Returns an array of color strings.
+Returns an array of colour strings.

 Example usage: